 - Heavy cream – This is an essential ingredient as it gives the custard its creaminess and thick consistency.

-- Nutmeg – You can use simple ground nutmeg from your spice cabinet.
-This gives the custard its classic taste and color.
-If possible grate the nutmeg rather than used, it has so much more flavor than packaged nutmeg powder.
+- Nutmeg – If possible grate the nutmeg rather than use pre-ground nutmeg, it has so much more flavor.

-- Pantry Staples – sugar, flour, salt, eggs, butter
+- Pantry Staples – sugar, flour, salt, eggs, and butter.

 Step 1: Prepare your rhubarb.